 Alternatively, you could reply yourself, and as with most things Christmassy, the internet can help.
 Several websites provide free downloadable ‘letter to Santa’ templates and ideas on how best to reply.
-If your imagination won’t stretch to replying ‘in character’ there is one already written for you.

 2. Christmas-e-cards.
 If you are looking for something a bit different, prefer the green option, have left it too late – or your inner Scrooge is keeping expenditure to a minimum, sending an animated e-card is a great way to add that extra bit of Christmas magic to someone’s day.

 4. Christmas songs and stories.
 Nothing better for getting into the Christmas spirit than reading a Christmas story or singing a carol in the lead up to the big day.